Justin Roberts: All Elite Wrestling (2019–present)

 On April 3, 2019, Roberts was hired by All Elite Wrestling (AEW) as its main ring announcer, nicknamed "The Dapper Yapper".

+Professional Fighters League (2023–present)

+In 2023 Roberts started announcing for MMA promotion the Professional Fighters League.

 Other media

+Roberts has appeared as a non-player character in the video games WWE SmackDown vs. Raw 2008, WWE SmackDown vs. Raw 2009, WWE SmackDown vs. Raw 2010, WWE SmackDown vs. Raw 2011, WWE '12, WWE '13, WWE 2K14, and WWE 2K15.

-Roberts has appeared in "Graves" and "The Messengers" recently.
+Roberts has appeared in Graves and The Messengers.
 He has also done some acting and was featured in such movies as Stuart Saves His Family, The Guardian and Soul Food.
 As a child, he was an extra in Sleepless in Seattle, Blue Chips and Only the Lonely.
 He also appeared in an episode of The Jerry Springer Show.

-He released his autobiography, Best Seat in the House, on April 1, 2017.
+Roberts released his autobiography, Best Seat in the House, on April 1, 2017.